Petition calls on Disney to drop ‘Hakuna Matata’ trademark

 The company trademarked the expression the same year, according to the United States Patent and Trademark Office.

-The petition, created by Zimbabwean activist Shelton Mpala, has received more than 50,000 signatures.
+The petition, created by Zimbabwean activist Shelton Mpala, had received more than 117,000 signatures by Thursday evening.

 Mpala told CNN he started the petition “to draw attention to the appropriation of African culture and the importance of protecting our heritage, identity and culture from being exploited for financial gain by third parties.”